 My Time at Jawbone

-I’m a product designer working on Jawbone’s Product Experience design team for the UP system.
-We use wearable trackers, mobile apps, and the web surfaces to help our users set health goals, change their behavior, and ultimately live healthier.
+I was a product designer working on Jawbone’s Product Experience design team for the UP system for about two years.
+UP uses wearable trackers, mobile apps, and the web touchpoints to help our users set health goals, change their behavior, and ultimately live healthier.

-Most of the work I've done at Jawbone is confidential, so I can't share it publicly online.
+Most of the work I did at Jawbone is confidential, so I can't share it publicly online.
 If you'd like to see more of my work or learn more about what I do, please contact me.

 The design team

-The size and culture of the design team have changed many times since I joined in 2015.
-Generally, design is structured into three groups: Brand/marketing, Product Experience, and Industrial design through Fuseproject.
-The Product Experience team is responsible for the user experience of hardware as well as the end to end design of all software features.
-The size and shape of the team have varied greatly, ranging from over 15 to just 5 at its smallest.
+The size and culture of the design group changed many times since I joined in 2015.
+There were three design organizations: Brand/marketing, Product Experience, and Industrial Design via Fuseproject.
+Product Experience was responsible for the user experience of hardware as well as the end to end design of all software features.
+The size and shape of the team varied greatly, ranging from over fifteen to just five at its smallest.

-During my time at Jawbone I have worked with three cross-functional teams, learned from talented mentors, and experienced various leadership styles.
-Because Jawbone’s products involve both hardware and software, I’ve been fortunate enough to work on aspects of product design for both wearables and digital surfaces.
-My responsibilities have included research, system design, user experience, and visual design for multiple platforms.
-Additionally, I have contributed heavily to a design component system for the UP app.
+During my time at Jawbone, I worked with three cross-functional teams, learned from talented mentors, and experienced various leadership styles.
+Because Jawbone’s products involved both hardware and software, I was fortunate enough to work on aspects of product design for both wearables and digital surfaces.
+My responsibilities included research, system design, user experience, and visual design for multiple platforms.
+Additionally, I contributed heavily to a new design language system for the UP app.

-This fast-paced culture and my shifting responsibilities have allowed me to quickly take on responsibility and ownership of the features I’ve worked on.
+The fast-paced culture and my shifting responsibilities allowed me to quickly take on responsibility and ownership of the features I owned.

 The New Products Team

 I conducted secondary research on health and wellness along with competitive analyses of other products.
-Even more insights were gathered through the user interviews, diary, and usability studies I helped conduct with externally recruited users.
+Even more, I gathered insights through user interviews, diary studies, and usability testing I helped conduct with externally recruited users.

-Lastly, I was involved in proposing strategy, features, and physical requirements for new hardware products that were in conceptual development at the time.
+Lastly, I was involved in proposing strategic, feature, and physical requirements for new hardware products that were in conceptual development at the time.